 Some people say that handwriting isn’t important because so much of today’s communication is digital.
-I believe it’s important for children to be proficient at both.
+I believe teaching handwriting is important for children, and that they should be proficient at both..
 A computer is not always an option and whether you’re an adult or child, your handwriting needs to be legible if you want people to know what you’re trying to say.

 Use these hints to help your child develop better control over their penmanship: